Lockheed Martin shooting

-The Lockheed Martin shooting occurred on July 8, 2003, at the Lockheed Martin plant in Meridian, Mississippi.
-The gunman, Douglas Williams, an assembly line worker at the plant, shot 14 of his co-workers with a shotgun, killing six of them, before committing suicide.
+The Lockheed Martin shooting occurred on July 8, 2003, at a plant in Meridian, Mississippi.

+The gunman, Douglas Paul Williams, an assembly line worker at the plant, shot 14 of his co-workers with a shotgun, killing six of them, before committing suicide.
 After the shooting, information surfaced depicting Williams' history of making threats and racist comments directed at African-American coworkers.
 Five of the six killed in the incident were black.

-The incident was the deadliest workplace shooting in the United States since December 2000, when Michael McDermott killed seven co-workers at Edgewater Technology in Wakefield, Massachusetts.
-Given the nature of the attack and Williams' long-known history of racially-motivated threatening behavior, the incident was described by some at the time as the worst hate crime against African-Americans since the civil rights movement.
+The incident was the deadliest workplace shooting in the United States since December 2000, when Michael McDermott killed six co-workers at Edgewater Technology in Wakefield, Massachusetts.
+Given the nature of the attack and Williams' long-known history of racially motivated threatening behavior, the incident was described by some at the time as the worst hate crime against African-Americans since the civil rights movement.

 Shooting

 On the day of the shooting, Williams attended a mandatory ethics and diversity class together with 13 others.
 According to some colleagues, Williams arrived at the plant in a very agitated state and made threats to kill other workers.
 Others, who said they talked to him prior to the shooting, stated that he "gave no indications that anything was wrong."
 Williams only stayed at the meeting for a few minutes.
 After having a normal conversation with his colleague Al Collier, who described it as a "friendly little talk", Williams suddenly stormed out of the room, saying "y'all can handle this."
 Telling his supervisor, Jeff McWilliams, that he would take the matters into his own hands, Williams went to retrieve several guns from his pickup truck.
+He returned to the annex wearing a bandana, and armed with a 12 gauge shotgun, a .223 semiautomatic rifle, and a bandolier with ammunition draped across his chest.

 At approximately 9:30 a.m., Williams entered the room, yelling "I told y'all to stop fucking with me!
 Didn't I tell y'all not to fuck with me?", and began shooting.
 He first killed Mickey Fitzgerald, who tried to calm him down, with a shot in the face, before turning his attention towards a group of four workers on the floor.
 Williams killed Sam Cockrell, who he believed had made complaints about him to the management; he wounded Al Collier, who was shot in the back and right hand.
 He also wounded Charles Scott, and fatally wounded DeLois Bailey when she tried to flee.
 Steve Cobb, the plant manager, as well as Brad Bynum, Chuck McReynolds, and Brenda Dubose, whose head and hand were grazed by bullet fragments, were also wounded by ricochet.
 Williams then went out of the room, but returned after a short while and, searching and calling for Jack Johns, the production manager, continued shooting.